Google Gemini Goes Up Against Bing Copilot

-The race for the best AI chatbot is on as the world’s biggest search engine introduces Bard Google AI, its response to Microsoft’s Bing ChatGPT.
+The race for the best AI chatbot is on as the world’s biggest search engine introduces Gemini, its response to Microsoft’s Bing Copilot.
 Google CEO Sundar Pichai recently announced that they are currently working on an experimental chatbot AI with “next-generation language and conversation capabilities”.
 Google’s developers have reportedly been working on the conversational AI service for several years.
 Now, the search giant is bringing in beta testers to verify Bard’s capabilities before making it publicly available in the coming weeks.

-Powered by Google’s Language Model for Dialogue Applications or LaMDA, Bard is a chatbot tool designed to mimic conversations with a human to provide users with realistic, helpful, and efficient responses to their respective queries.
-Combining natural language processing and machine learning, it shares many functions with ChatGPT and will be used to enhance Google’s search tools, similar to what Microsoft is currently doing with Bing
+Powered by Google’s Language Model for Dialogue Applications or LaMDA, Gemini is a chatbot tool designed to mimic conversations with a human to provide users with realistic, helpful, and efficient responses to their respective queries.
+Combining natural language processing and machine learning, it shares many functions with ChatGPT and will be used to enhance Google’s search tools, similar to what Microsoft is currently doing with Bing.

-When integrated with Google Search, Bard has the capacity to simplify complex information and combine multiple sources to make it easier for users to digest and understand them.
+When integrated with Google Search, Gemini has the capacity to simplify complex information and combine multiple sources to make it easier for users to digest and understand it.
 This, Pichai claimed, would allow users to learn more from the Internet, whether they seek to learn from multiple perspectives or create a deeper understanding of a specific topic or field of interest.

-Although ChatGPT and Google Bard share similar functions, and they both rely on language models and machine learning to respond to queries, there are specific qualities that make them unique.
+Although ChatGPT and Google Gemini share similar functions, and they both rely on language models and machine learning to respond to queries, there are specific qualities that make them unique.
 For instance, ChatGPT (the chatbot developed by Microsoft-backed OpenAI, not the version integrated with Bing) utilises data collected until 2021 in its responses.
-In comparison, Bard can potentially use updated information to answer users’ queries.
+In comparison, Gemini can potentially use updated information to answer users’ queries.

-Despite the excitement generated by the impending battle of AI-powered chatbots, Bard Google AI got off to a bad start after a promotional tweet for the bot showed it providing an incorrect answer.
-In its preview demonstration posted on Twitter on February 6, 2023, Bard was asked about the recent discoveries made by the James Webb Space Telescope.
+Despite the excitement generated by the battle of AI-powered chatbots, Google’s AI chatbot got off to a bad start after a promotional tweet for the bot showed it providing an incorrect answer.
+In its preview demonstration posted on Twitter on February 6, 2023, the chatbot was asked about the recent discoveries made by the James Webb Space Telescope.
 It responded that the telescope was the first to capture images of a planet outside our solar system.
 However, the honour goes to the European Very Large Telescope, which made the milestone in 2004.

 Astronomers were quick to point out this glaring mistake, and the bot displaying wrong information with such conviction earned it much criticism online.
 This promotional gaffe is not just a blow to Google’s reputation.
 Stock prices also sank by more than 7%, causing Alphabet, Google’s parent company, to lose £82 billion or $100 billion in market value.